golemfactory/yagna-docs/requestor-tutorials/vm-runtime/self-hosted-vm-images.md

 ## Obtaining the VM image hash

-When you upload and image to Golem's repo, the image hash is calculated and conveniently provided to you after a successful upload.&#x20;
+When you upload and image to Golem's repo, the image hash is calculated and conveniently provided to you after a successful upload.

 When you decide not to push the image that way, you need to calculate the SHA3 hash on your own.
 Golem's VM images use 224-bit SHA3 hashes and the easiest way to obtain such a hash is to run the `sha3sum` tool on the `.gvmi` file.